semaphoreci/docs/using-secrets_5bad0b56042863158cc6d2c3.md

     base64 .ssh/server_key

+Please note that the `base64` encoding of the file should be pasted into the `secret` as a single line.
+The macOS version of `base64` generates the output in a single line by default.

-On a Linux machine you will need to execute the following command:
+However, the Linux version of `base64` does not do that by default.
+Therefore, on a Linux machine you will need to execute the `base64` command with the `-w 0` options to prevent line wrapping from happening:

     base64 -w 0 .ssh/server_key